 Examples of Common Infinitive Verbs

-Infinitive Verbs Acting as Nouns
+Examples of Infinitive Verbs as Nouns

-- We decided not to go out.
+- We decided to go out.

 - I want to swim in the pool.

 - Do you swear to tell the truth?

 - I'd prefer to see an action movie.